Jadens-arc/jadens-arc.github.io/content/posts/what-is-opium-press.md

   - Only minimal tracking for audience analytics
   - The entire website can function without Javascript for users of TOR or other hardened browsers

 The result is a platform that almost feels cold and scary.
 Users are forced to deeply consider the impact of what they share and how it might be interpreted.
-They are eerily aware that everything they wright will be there forever and will always follow them.
+They are eerily aware that everything they write will be there forever and will always follow them.

 It's a really great place to express things you're confident in and feel like other people would appreciate.